decred/dcrdata/README.md

 `npm run build`

-Both the `watch` and `build` scripts create a single output file at `/public/js/dist/app.bundle.js`.
 You will need to at least `build` if changes have been made. `watch` essentially runs `build` after file changes, but also performs some additional checks.

 ### CSS Guidelines